 These DIY tile coasters are very easy to make and very affordable.
 They would make a great handmade gift, and the designs can be personalized to the recipient’s taste.
 I think the tile planters would make a wonderful hostess or housewarming gift.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need To Make Tile Coasters

-- Ceramic tiles – I used 4″ square tiles that I rescued from my neighbor’s dumpster when they were updating their kitchen.
-But you can buy plain square tiles very cheaply from the store or even use tile samples.
+- Ceramic tiles – I used 4″ square tiles that I rescued from my neighbour’s dumpster when they were updating their kitchen.
+But you can buy plain square tiles cheaply from the store or use tile samples.